-For tax purposes, an AUT is treated as distributing the whole of the income available for distribution in each of its distribution periods, whether actually distributed or accumulated by it.
+For tax purposes, an AUT is treated as distributing the whole of the income available for distribution in each of its distribution periods, whether actually distributed or accumulated by the Sub-Fund.
 Distributions may be made as interest distributions or dividend distributions as set out below.

-The distribution accounts of each fund for any of its distribution periods may show income available for distribution as either (a) an interest distribution or (b) a dividend distribution.
+The distribution accounts of the Scheme for any of its distribution periods may show income available for distribution as either (a) an interest distribution or (b) a dividend distribution.
 The type of distribution that either actually takes or is deemed to take place depends on the source and composition of the income within the relevant Sub-Fund.

-Where more than 60% of a Sub-Fund is invested in "qualifying investments" (broadly speaking interest paying investments, see further below) the Scheme in respect of such Sub-Fund will make interest distributions.
-Where this is not the case, distributions made by the Scheme will be dividend distributions.
+Where more than 60% of a Sub-Fund is invested in "qualifying investments" (broadly speaking interest paying investments, see further below) distributions made will be interest distributions in relation to such a Sub-Fund.
+Where this is not the case, distributions made by a Sub-Fund will be dividend distributions.